d-smith/notes/aws/security-specialty/04-logging-and-monitoring.md

 ## AWS Config Lab

 * Services > Management Tools > Config
-* Set up on a regional basis - inventies your resources, stream config changes to an SNS topic
+* Set up on a regional basis - inventories your resources, stream config changes to an SNS topic
 * Rules - ssh open to the world - trigger type (config changes, periodic), AWS manage rule
 * Flag non-compliant resources - provides link to it
 * Config timeline - changes over time, linked to cloud trail

 ## AWS Config Wrap Up

-* Assests in AWS, change generates an event to AWS config, can evaluate standard or custom rules via lambda, writes into too into the AWS config s3 bucket, rules that are violated can generate a notification
+* Assests in AWS, change generates an event to AWS config, can evaluate standard or custom rules via lambda, writes into the AWS config s3 bucket, rules that are violated can generate a notification
 * Its use provides visibility, compliance, auditability

 Exam tips: